xTimeCrystal/NVFP4.5090/README.md

 Install [gn-kernels](https://github.com/gau-nernst/gn-kernels), and replace `gn_kernels/csrc/sm120a/cutlass_mm_fp4.cu` with the version in this repo, then `cd ~/gn-kernels` and `pip install -e . --no-build-isolation`.
-Example NVFP4 MLP impl (~10% e2e speed up for transformer training loop, mild loss degradation, memory optimized with built-in checkpointing --> **don't** wrap this implementation using `torch.utils.checkpoint.checkpoint` or it will run MUCH SLOWER with higher memory usage):
+Example NVFP4 MLP impl:

+- ~10% e2e speed up for transformer training loop
+- mild loss degradation, memory already optimized far below standard PyTorch ReLU^2 MLP by using in-place scratchpad tensors with built-in checkpointing --> **don't** wrap this implementation using `torch.utils.checkpoint.checkpoint` or it will run MUCH SLOWER with higher memory usage

 ```python
 import torch